 Learn How to Cut a Watermelon in two different ways so you can serve it easily or store it for later.
-These tips, tricks and methods will make watermelons much easier to cut and eat whether you want to cut a watermelon into cubes or spears.
+Includes step-by-photos, video, tips, tricks and methods that will make watermelons much easier to cut and eat whether you want to cut a watermelon into cubes or spears.

 The Easiest Ways to Cut a Watermelon